-In order to maintain or adjust the capital structure, the Company adjusts the amount of returns to members, increase capital from the members, or sell assets to reduce debt.
+Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
+In order to maintain or adjust the capital structure in the event of such requirement, the Company adjusts the amount of returns to members, increase capital from the members, or sell assets to reduce debt.